the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-two/index.md

 }
 ~~~~~~~

 A **function declaration** starts with the `function` keyword, a descriptive name for this function, and an opening and closing parantheses.
-Everything that follows inside of the curly brackets is the code which should run when this function gets called.
+Everything that follows inside of the curly braces is the code which should run when this function gets called.
 Hence functions are like variables, except that they do not store any values, but code which runs when someone calls the function:

 {title="index.js",lang="javascript"}
 ~~~~~~~